UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-msyed1604/README.md

 ## Project Overview

-This project focuses on developing a Python-based toolkit for CRISPR-mediated genome editing in insects.
-The toolkit is designed to facilitate gene knockouts in various insect species using different CRISPR/Cas systems.
+This project focuses on developing a Python-based workflow for CRISPR-mediated genome editing in insects.
+The workflow is designed to facilitate gene knockouts in various insect species using different CRISPR/Cas systems.
 It involves designing guide RNAs (gRNAs), constructing insect-specific CRISPR vectors, and simulating transformation processes to deliver these vectors into insect tissues.
 The project aims to make the process of insect gene editing more accessible by providing a streamlined and reusable codebase.

 ---